Alain Poher

-Alain Émile Louis Marie Poher ([alɛ̃ pɔɛʁ]; 17 April 1909 – 9 December 1996) was a French politician who briefly served as President of France twice, in 1969 and 1974.
-He held the office ad interim as President of the Senate following the resignation of Charles de Gaulle and the death of Georges Pompidou.
+Alain Émile Louis Marie Poher ([alɛ̃ pɔɛʁ]; 17 April 1909 – 9 December 1996) was a French politician who served as President of the Senate from 1968 to 1992.
+In this capacity, he was twice briefly acting President of France, in 1969 and 1974 following the resignation of Charles de Gaulle and the death of Georges Pompidou, respectively.
 Poher was affiliated with the Popular Republican Movement (MRP) until 1966 and later with the Democratic Centre (CD) and Centre of Social Democrats (CSD), which he joined in 1976.

-A native of Ablon-sur-Seine south of Paris, Poher was a long-time member the Senate (1946–1948; 1952–1995), where he sat first for Seine-et-Oise until 1968 and then Val-de-Marne.
+A native of Ablon-sur-Seine south of Paris, Poher was a longtime member of the Senate (1946–1948; 1952–1995), where he sat first for Seine-et-Oise until 1968 and then Val-de-Marne.
 He also served as President of the European Parliament from 1966 to 1969.
-As President of the Senate from 1968 to 1992 and the sole unelected President of France under the Fifth Republic, Poher remains an influential figure of the politics of 20th-century France.
-A leading candidate in the 1969 presidential election, he was defeated by Pompidou in the second round.
+As the longest-serving President of the Senate and the sole unelected President of France under the Fifth Republic, Poher remained an influential figure in 20th-century French politics.
+He ran in the 1969 presidential election but was defeated by Pompidou in the second round.

+Poher died at the age of 87 in 1996, a year after his retirement from the Senate.